9 Online Coding Programs for High School Students

 Eligibility: Current 9th-grade students (rising 10th graders) can apply.

-Stanford AI4ALL offers a three-week virtual program for high school students interested in artificial intelligence (AI).
-During the program, you will participate in lectures, hands-on research projects, and mentoring activities.
-You will also have an opportunity to learn about topics like the application of AI in medicine, disaster response, and combating poverty from professionals in the field.
+Stanford AI4ALL is a three-week virtual program for high school students interested in artificial intelligence (AI).
+During the program, you will participate in lectures, research projects, and mentoring activities.
+You will learn about the application of AI in medicine, disaster response, and combating poverty.
 This program will help you understand the impact of AI on society and its potential to address important issues.
+You will be mentored by AI faculty and senior AI researchers and attend online lectures by experts.
+You’ll work on group research projects led by graduate students and postdocs and attend social events with Stanford AI graduate students.

 Location: Virtual